-Public Works continues to manage debris removal and outreach for the Woolsey Fire Recovery efforts.
-The total number of parcels affected by the fire is 1,504.
-By the end of the quarter 923 properties submitted applications to participate in the Consolidated Debris removal program operated by CalOES.
-Of those, 625 parcels have been cleared by the State.
-In addition, 433 properties are participating in the Local Program to conduct their own debris removal, and 94 of those parcels have been cleared by the property owners.
-A total of 719 parcels are eligible for rebuilding.
+Public Works continued managing debris removal and outreach for the Woolsey Fire Recovery efforts.
+The total number of parcels affected by the fire was 1,570, and 1,376 properties submitted debris removal applications.
+The remaining properties were either deemed ineligible or non-responsive or were exempt from the debris removal program.

+By the end of the quarter 938 properties submitted applications to participate in the Consolidated Debris removal program operated by CalOES.
+Of those, 826 parcels required debris removal and were cleared by the State.
+In addition, 438 properties submitted applications to participate in the Local Program to conduct their own debris removal, and 300 of those parcels were cleared by the property owners.
+A total of 1,126 parcels are now eligible for rebuilding.

-The Consolidated Debris removal program concluded on June 30, 2019.
-The Local Program is scheduled to continue through August 30, 2019 and may be extended if necessary.
+The Consolidated Debris removal program concluded on July 31, 2019.
+The Local Program is scheduled to end September 30, 2019.